 • Controlled Precision: The machine can adjust blade speed based on material thickness, offering flexibility.

-• Material Handling: State-of-the-art clamps keep materials steady while cutting.
+• Material Handling: State-of-the-art clamps maintain material stability during cutting.

 • Easy Operation: The process is computer-programmed, making it user-friendly.